sfvicente/SoftwareEngineeringNotes/README.md

-# SoftwareEngineeringNotes
+# Software Engineering Notes
-A collection of structured notes focused on software engineering
+A collection of structured information related to software engineering.